jworr/metatorch/README.md

 Metatorch is a work in progress and is a proof of concept at this point.
 More Pytorch layers and operations will be implemented in the near future.

-Look in `Example.hs` for example models.
-Compile the example with the following command: `ghc --make Example -outputdir=lib`.
-Run the example with the command `./Example`
+Look in `examples` for example models.
+Compile and install the Metatorch library with the command `cabal install --lib`.

 Currently, Metatorch has been tested versus Torch version 1.11